Cinnamon Raisin Bread

 - Cover the dough bowl with plastic wrap and let the dough rise for one to two hours, until doubled in size.

 - Lightly flour your countertop and spread the dough into a rectangle that is the length of your loaf pan (I use a standard 9x5inch pan).
 It doesn't have to be perfect.

 - Make the cinnamon filling by stirring together the brown sugar, cinnamon, butter, and salt.

 - Spread this mixture all over the top of the dough rectangle, then roll the dough up like a cinnamon roll, and pinch the seam shut.

-- Grease a 9x5 loaf pan with butter, and place the bread roll seam side down into the pan.
+- Grease a 9×5 loaf pan with butter, and place the bread roll seam side down into the pan.

-- Cover the loaf with plastic wrap and let it rise for 60 minutes.
+- Cover the loaf with plastic wrap and let it rise for 60 minutes, until the dough has risen past the top of the loaf pan.

 - Preheat the oven to 375 degrees F, and place a sheet pan on the lowest shelf of the oven.
 Add enough boiling water to cover the bottom of the sheet pan, then bake the bread on the shelf above the water for 40-50 minutes until the inside registers 190 to 200 degrees on an instant read thermometer.